MrRettich/Samantha/README.md

 # Samantha

 Samantha is a Python application that integrates with OpenAI's API to perform a variety of tasks, including audio recording, image capturing, audio transcription, and interaction with an AI assistant.
+It demonstrates using the assistants API and message threads.
+It is intended to be used with the `GPT-4o` model of Open AI.

 ## Features